 When it comes to quality outdoor entertainments, nothing is as important as sufficient supplies of fresh food and drinks.
 Portable coolers are always at the top of every camping gear list – and the right product choice, in this case, should cover as many factors as possible.
-Backpack coolers require even more attention because they by design serve as both freezers and rucksacks – twice as many features to think out before purchase.
+Best backpack coolers require even more attention because they by design serve as both freezers and rucksacks – twice as many features to think out before purchase.

 First off, backpack ice containers should not be confused with ordinary tote cooler bags.
 These models are also soft-sided and portable yet usually designed as simple ice bags with only two handles, fewer internal pockets and a lack of hands-free capabilities.
 Tote coolers bags also have a smaller volume than rucksacks because they do not allow you to even up the weight on your spinal column and shoulders (these models usually hold 9-12 cans, rarely up to 24 cans).
 Certain cooler bags, however, exist on the margin and have removable shoulder and waist straps, which makes them suitable for hunting and fishing as well as for beach parties.
 For example, ice chests such as YETI hopper cooler with included shoulder straps can transform from bag into rucksack in a snap so that you can handle it in a manner that is to your liking.